 GRIEF MINISTRY

-If you have come to this site because you wish to volunteer with us then, please, read about how we are supporting those with a loss and contact us to discuss how you can be involved.
+Please, read about how we support those with a loss due to death and contact us to discuss how you can be involved.
 We need both behind-the-scenes helpers and those working directly with mourners.

 What is a Grief Ministry?

-Our mission is to support those who are suffering grief from the loss of a loved one and to “companion” with them as they walk the road of bereavement to a “new normal.
+Our mission is to support those who are suffering grief from the loss of a deceased loved one and to “companion” with them as they walk the road of bereavement to a “new normal."

-Care is expressed in a variety of ways – our Companion Team volunteers meet in person with those who have a loss due to death.
-This support can be experienced in two different ways - by attending monthly small group Comfort Cafes or by joining in a 12-week grief support group.
-All of our ministry efforts rely on the prayer support offered by Prayer Team volunteers and the ongoing work of the Communication Team volunteers.
-Both of these teams support the ministry behind-the-scenes in sharing the grief ministry mission.
+Care is expressed in a variety of ways – our Companion Volunteers meet in person with those who have a loss due to death.
+This support can be experienced in two different formats - by attending small group Comfort Cafe (offered twice a month) or by joining in a 12-week grief support group (offered in the spring and the fall).
+All of our ministry efforts rely on the prayer support offered by Prayer Volunteers and the ongoing work of the Communication & Outreach Volunteers.
+Both of these groups support the ministry behind-the-scenes in sharing the grief ministry mission.
 This ministry also offers grief materials, resources and speakers/presentations to help inform everyone about the grief process.

 What is grief?
 What is mourning?
 Are they the same?